 Step 3 – Decide on set-up

 I like to serve food from my dining room table simply because it can be set up ahead of time and not get messy in the preparation process like the kitchen sometimes can.
 I typically put the tablecloth on the night before to a) make sure that it fits properly and has no visible stains, and b) to help pull some of the wrinkles or creases out.
 If you have read many of my posts are seen many of my Facebook videos, you know I have a chambray tablecloth I love to use.
+You can find a similar one here.
 I simply added a few cloth napkins down the middle to give it some visual interest.

 To me, a centerpiece of some sort is essential, but spending a lot of money on one is not.
 I just grabbed a ginger jar off the shelf and added flowers from the yard.
 There is not much still blooming here in late August, but I found enough variety to give it some color.
 Those Shasta Daisies, Stella D’oro Lillies, and Knock-out Roses have served me well over the years.
 I plan to add some more cutting garden type flowers next spring.
 I would love your suggestions on what to include.